 What Is Wash Trading?

-Wash trading occurs when an investor buys and sells the same security investment at the same time.
-The IRS also refers to this as a wash sale, since buying the same security cancels out the sale of that security.
+Wash trading occurs when an investor buys and sells the same or a similar security investment at the same time.
+The Internal Revenue Service (IRS) also refers to this as a wash sale, since buying the same security cancels out the sale of that security.
 It’s also called round-trip trading, since you’re essentially ending where you began — with shares of the same security in your portfolio.

 Wash trading can be a subset of insider trading, which requires the parties involved to have some special knowledge about a security that the general public doesn’t.
 If an investor or broker possesses insider knowledge they can use it to complete wash trades.